bhiksha/compfor21/index.md

 ## Basic course structure
 There will be 14 weeks of lectures.
 A different forensic subarea will be covered each week in 2 lectures of 1 hr 20 mins each.
-There will be one quiz at the end of each week (released Friday midnight, due Sunday midnight) and 4 homeworks in all.
+There will be one quiz at the end of each week (released Thursday midnight, due Sunday midnight) and 4 homeworks in all.
 Each homework will be due within 2 weeks from the date of release.

 **Schedule of lectures:**